w3f/schnorrkel/annoucement.md

 ### Future

-In future, we want schnorrkel to grow by providing an even more diverse array of cryptographic building blocks, while retaining our existing safety promisses.
+In future, we want schnorrkel to grow by providing an even more diverse array of cryptographic building blocks, while retaining our existing safety promises.
 We therefore welcome discussions with other implementors around our future directions, like threshold multi-signatures, but also tooling for layer two solutions, like adaptor, blind, and ring signatures.